Caprock Canyons State Park and Trailway — Frequently Asked Questions

 Does Caprock Canyons State Park and Trailway have shelters?

-Caprock Canyons State Park and Trailway doesn't have traditional cabins, but offers Water + Electric, Water + Electric, Water Only, Primitive Walk-in camping options.
+Caprock Canyons State Park and Trailway doesn't have traditional cabins, but offers Water + Electric, Water + Electric, Walk-in Tent, Walk-in Tent, Walk-in Tent, Primitive Hike-in, Equestrian camping options.

 Can I bring an RV to Caprock Canyons State Park and Trailway?